Our Writers

 For over 25 years, Stewart Henderson has been captivating and inspiring children through his performances and poetry-writing workshops in Primary Schools throughout the UK.
 A hallmark of his presence in the classroom is the ability to encourage children to express their thoughts, feelings, hopes and fears through poetry, in a supportive atmosphere...
 Yet, as the Waterstone's website describes Stewart's work and approach: 'Poetry has never been so much fun!'

-Natalie Hollinshead
+Natalie Hollinshed

 Natalie is a Music and Performing Arts co-ordinator for primary schools.
 Working with infant children on a daily basis gives her clear insight into their musical capabilities and what makes them tick in general.
-A keen singer herself, she leads an adult ‘a capella’ choir and also works with the Out of the Ark Choir on their various recording projects.
+A keen singer herself, she leads an adult ‘a cappella’ choir and also works with the Out of the Ark Choir on their various recording projects.

 Lin Marsh